pwhittlesea/pwhittlesea.github.com/_posts/2024-07-21-project-decomposition.markdown

 title: "Project Decomposition"
 date: 2024-07-21 12:00:00 +0000
 categories: code
-classes: wide
 tags: engineering
 ---

 As an architect, I frequently assist software engineers in breaking down project scope into manageable chunks.
 Here is one of the techniques I use.

-> [!NOTE]
-> I do not know the origin of this process, but if you do, let me know so I can attribute it correctly.
+:blue_heart: I do not know the origin of this process, but if you do, let me know so I can attribute it correctly.
+{: .notice--primary}

 # Why do we need decomposition?